sr99622/Cayenue/README.md

 Cayenue is designed to take advantage of advanced [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) inference detection algorithms for detecting objects of interest.
 In order to run this inference, there is a requirement that the Server have a capable compute unit.
 Integrated GPU or NPU hardware is recommended for this task.
 Discrete GPU may also be used, but at a significantly higher power consumption profile, as well as additional driver installation and configuration.
 Intel iGPU and Apple Silicon NPU are recommended and are directly supported by the Cayenue installation programs and do not require any additional configuration.

-Hardware requirements for Client configuration are more relaxed as the Client can recieve alerts from the server and do not require any additional inference processing capablilties.
+Hardware requirements for Client configuration are more relaxed as the Client can recieve alerts from the server and do not require any additional inference processing capabilties.
 If the Server is configured to share its Picture and Video directories using SMB protocol (Samba), Clients may access pictures and videos from the Server without the need for local storage.
 SMB performance is excellent in a local network scenario, and can be expected to provide essentially the same experience as local storage.

 </details>